WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Triggers are one of the main parts of formalization.
 Triggers determine when an ability is executed.
 Triggers are differentiated between prompting triggers, which create a prompt for each ability (even if no input is required - in this case the player simply needs to confirm the ability) and automatic triggers.
 Some triggers have special selectors available within them that are not available in other contexts.

 Some triggers are considered to be complex triggers.
 Such triggers take one or more parameters to limit their execution to certain conditions.
-For those triggers the expected type is listed as `{Type}`.

 A list of triggers can be found here: